Mookie Betts Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 19th in the league.

-- The Reds have a 4.69 team ERA that ranks 25th across all league pitching staffs.
+- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.69).

-- Reds pitchers combine to give up the fifth-most home runs in baseball (138 total, 1.3 per game).
+- Reds pitchers combine to allow the fifth-most home runs in baseball (138 total, 1.3 per game).

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the left-hander went six innings, surrendering one earned run while allowing three hits.
+- The right-hander's most recent appearance was on Sunday against the Arizona Diamondbacks, when he tossed four innings, surrendering three earned runs while giving up eight hits.

-- The 25-year-old has a 4.45 ERA and 7.1 strikeouts per nine innings across 12 games this season, while allowing a batting average of .233 to his opponents.
+- In 17 games this season, the 29-year-old has put up a 7.20 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .319 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.